vamsi-31/vamsi-31/README.md

   <tr>
     <td valign="top" width="65%">
       <p align="left">
         As a DevOps Engineer, I thrive on building, automating, and optimizing resilient and scalable infrastructure.
-My passion lies in bridging the gap between development and operations, leveraging a diverse technical toolkit to enhance the entire software development lifecycle.
+My passion lies in bridging the gap between development and operations, leveraging a diverse technical toolkit to enhance the entire software development lifecycle (SDLC).
         <br><br>
-        My background in <strong>Go, Python, Java, and JavaScript</strong> allows me to not only manage infrastructure but also build custom tools, automate complex workflows, and understand application needs deeply.
+        My hands-on experience with languages like <strong>Go, Python, Java, and JavaScript</strong>, coupled with proficiency in frameworks like <strong>Spring Boot, Django, Flask, and Node.js</strong>, allows me to not only manage infrastructure but also deeply understand application architecture, build custom automation tools, and collaborate effectively with development teams.
         <br><br>
-        I'm particularly fascinated by the potential of <strong>AI/ML and Large Language Models (LLMs)</strong> to revolutionize operations, exploring areas like AIOps, predictive monitoring, and intelligent automation.
+        I'm particularly fascinated by the potential of <strong>AI/ML and Large Language Models (LLMs)</strong> to revolutionize operations, exploring areas like AIOps, predictive monitoring, and intelligent automation within CI/CD pipelines and infrastructure management.
       </p>
       <br>
       <strong>Key Areas of Focus:</strong>